 Line pacing: at least at 1.1 point

-Figures should be accommodated either in one column or two column and should not spread to margins.
+Figures should be accommodated in one column only and should not spread to margins.
 Figure label in Times new roman 11 point bold (Fig.1) and figure caption in same font but in italics.